And Is Organic Better or Just a Fad?

-The good thing about organic animal raising is that it focuses in preventive measures like the proper breed selection, quality balanced diet, and an environment with the right population density.
+The good thing about organic animal raising is that it focuses on preventive measures like the proper breed selection, a quality balanced diet, and an environment with the right population density.
 As for medication, organic farms do not administer chemically synthesized drugs to the animals.
 Some vaccines, however, are conditionally permitted.

 3. Organic foods are packed with more nutrients.

-Organic crops are said to have more dry matter, vitamin C, iron, magnesium, phosphorus, essential amino acids, and anti-oxidant micronutrients (like phenols and salicylic acid) than conventional crops.
+Organic crops have more dry matter, vitamin C, iron, magnesium, phosphorus, essential amino acids, and anti-oxidant micronutrients (like phenols and salicylic acid) than conventional crops.
 Some vegetables and cereals are also said to have higher quality proteins.
 As for organic meat and milk, a 2016 study published in the British Journal of Nutrition proves that they have about 50% more omega-3 fatty acids.
 This is attributed to the way livestock is raised and fed.

 4. Organic foods are always non-GMO.

 GMO means genetically-modified organism.
 These plants or animals have been changed via the injection and integration of genetic materials from other animals, plants, bacteria, or viruses.
 GMOs are called by many names – genetically engineered, herbicide-tolerant, or Bt crops.
 Genetic manipulation is beneficial for mass producers because of its positive impact on productivity.
 However, GMOs may cause serious and long-term health problems to humans.